BarbyKelly/project-5/README.md

 **Color**

-- **Base color** for the initial wesbite design: Cornflower.
+- **Base color** for the initial website design: Cornflower.
 Sourced from [Create.vista.com](https://create.vista.com/colors/color-names/cornflower/)

 - **Color Palette** for the website, derived from the actual site colors: